IBM/ruby-sdk-core/README.md

 This indicates that bearer token authentication is to be used.
 Users can pass in an `bearer_token`, and SDK will generate a Bearer Auth header to send with requests to the service.

 ### iam
 This indicates that IAM token authentication is to be used.
-Users can pass in an `iam_apikey`.
+Users can pass in an `apikey`.
 The SDK will manage the token for the user and it will generate a Bearer Auth header to send with requests to the service.

 ### cp4d
 This indicates that the service is an instance of ICP4D, which has its own version of token authentication.
 Users can pass in a `username` and `password`.
 If a username and password is given, the SDK will manage the token for the user.